Skip to content

 The Limitations of PLM Software

 All manufacturing organizations rely on some level of product lifecycle management (PLM)–whether through dedicated software or in-house solutions–for successful product creation.
-As discussed in the last blog, PLM software provides accessibility and product consistency to engineering teams, but the advantages and benefits tend to be constrained to those teams.
+As discussed in my previous blog, PLM software provides accessibility and product consistency to engineering teams, but the advantages and benefits tend to be constrained to those teams.
 Before organizations can fully take advantage of the PLM approach’s benefits, they must realize the limitations of today’s PLM software solutions.

 Changing an enterprise-wide PLM system is like changing the course of an aircraft carrier.